• Skip to primary navigation

 • Use a mixture of dried fruit in the cake.
 Raisins, sultanas, dried cranberries, and dried apricots all work well.
 Chop large pieces of dried fruit into smaller pieces.

-• Grate orange zest over the dried fruit before rolling it up.
+• Grate orange zest over the dried fruit before rolling it up in the dough.

 Storage: